OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 4. Start TeamCity server: the plugin files will be unpacked and processed automatically

-## Creating Octopus-compatible NuGet packages using TeamCity
+## Creating Octopus-compatible NuGet packages using TeamCity {#TeamCity-CreateNuGetPackageCreatingOctopus-compatibleNuGetpackagesusingTeamCity}

 Octopus requires that you package your applications into NuGet packages, whether or not you are using TeamCity.
 There are many ways to create [Octopus-compatible NuGet packages](/docs/packaging-applications/index.md), but the easiest way is with [OctoPack](https://github.com/OctopusDeploy/OctoPack).